When To Apologize

 A long time ago, a movie called “Love Story” gave us a famous by-line.
 Of course, that was in 1970, light years ago for you younger readers.
 The line was: “Love means never having to say you're sorry”.
 It was romantic.
 It was Hollywood.
 But it was sincere and made sense back then.
 Today's culture is less forgiving.
 If you admit a wrong doing, it may lead to weaken or damage the relationship you have with the person you have wronged.
 It's this very real fear to damage that relationship that prevents us from saying “I’m sorry” in today's culture.

-Besides not experiencing the embarrassment that comes along with admitting a wrongdoing, there are some deeper internal motives for not saying "I'm sorry."
+There are some deeper internal motives for not saying "I'm sorry."
 Some recent studies have revealed that those of us who refuse to apologize do so because we get to keep our sense of being in control and feel better about themselves than those who do apologize.
 The studies suggest that when you apologize to someone, you convey a sense of power to that person because they can choose to forgive you or not!

 In 2013, we saw that television personality and chef Paula Deen, was accused of using a racial slur.
 Deen admitted to that and apologized for it.
 Following her admission, the Food Network terminated her contract, and a number of major corporate sponsors ended their association with her.
-Regardless of whether the penalties were justified or not, the obvious conclusion is her admission and apology came at a steep price.
+Regardless of whether the penalties were justified or not, the obvious conclusion is her admission and apology came along at a steep price.

 Another possible benefit of not saying "I'm sorry" is saving face.
 Your feeling of pride will not allow you to "back down" and admit that you needed to say that you were sorry.
 Most everyone has felt it necessary to avoid feeling embarrassed, to maintain our dignity or keep our sense of superiority.
 Should it really be this difficult to determine what is the right thing to do?
 Not for me.
 I never felt that I was giving up my power or any other mystifying under-lying reason.